Skip to content

 Harvesting:

-Expect flowering to begin in mid to late October and continue through November.
+Expect flowering to begin in early to late October and continue through November.
 Harvest when flowers are mostly open.
 Mums do not continue to open much after harvesting.
 As with any flower you harvest, make sure to cut during cool parts of the day.
 Place stems in clean water in clean vessels.
 Protect blooming plants from frost in the Fall as they are usually in full flower during frost conditions.

 Overwintering: